stefanobartoletti/bricks-docs/docs/theme/bootstrap/README.md

 ```

 ::: warning
-You should choose only one option, do not include both the full Boostrap package and single components individually.
+You should choose only one option, do not include both the full Bootstrap package and single components individually.
 Read [Bootstrap Docs](https://getbootstrap.com/docs/5.0/getting-started/webpack/#importing-javascript) for more details.
 :::